GrassLab/osdi/labs/lab2.rst

 So, you don't need a very complicate protocol during data transfer.
 It's also fine to ask users to resend again if some error happens during loading.

-``required`` Implement bootloader can load kernel image by UART.
+``required 2`` Implement bootloader can load kernel image by UART.

 .. image:: img/lab2_0.gif

-``question`` Calculate how long will it take for loading a 10MB kernel image by UART if baud rate is 115200.
+``question 2`` Calculate how long will it take for loading a 10MB kernel image by UART if baud rate is 115200.

 .. note::
   You might wondering how to test this functionality on QEMU.